ZoeWijnendaele/moodtracker/README.md

 3. Set up the backend using IntelliJ, Maven, MySQL, Spring, Java, JUnit5, Mockito, and H2 according to the provided configuration.

+## Usage

+To use MoodTracker, follow these guidelines:

+1. Register for an account or log in using existing credentials.
+2. Customize your profile with personal information and avatars.
+3. Track your mood daily using the mood tracking feature, adding notes and timestamps as needed.
+4. View your mood entries in the overview section.
+5. Analyze mood trends through the agenda.
+6. Analyze mood trends through graphs and statistics provided by the app.
+7. Receive advice and recommendations based on identified mood trends.
+8. Set up notifications for reminders and alerts regarding your mood state.

+## About

+MoodTracker was created to provide individuals with a simple yet powerful tool to monitor and manage their emotional well-being.
+By visualizing mood data and providing actionable insights, we aim to empower users on their journey towards better mental health.

+## Future Plans

+I am committed to continuously improving this MoodTracker.
+Planned future updates include:

+- Finishing the agenda functionalities.
+- Enhancing the front-end.
+- Integrating AI functionalities.
+- Allowing professionals to view users' mood entries.
+- Collecting user data for research purposes.

+We welcome feedback and suggestions from people to make this MoodTracker even more effective and user-friendly.

+## License

+This project is licensed under the [MIT License](LICENSE).